White-Label-AV/qsys-deploy-vscode/README.md

 - Visual Studio Code 1.75.0 or higher
 - A running Q-SYS Core or Q-SYS Designer in emulation mode
-- Text Controller components that have script access set to "External" or "All"
+- Text Controller, Control Script, UCI Script, or Scriptable Controls (legacy) components that have script access set to "External" or "All"

 ## Extension Settings